intuitem/ASF_framework_beta/Cloud_Security_Framework_community.md

 Items are defined according to their priority levels: Foundation (60 criteria), Secure (39 criteria), Hardened (14 criteria) resulting in an overall 113 security requirements.

-Items are mapped to existing security labels as well as the Public Cloud Requirements (PCR).
-The following were not mapped as their definitions are too specific.

-R.42 R.22
-PCR.36

-In the shared responsibility model, GTS can delegate these controls execution while keeping an overall audit capability and regular reporting from delegates.
-Attribution still need to be defined.

-Unmapped: G-014, VNS-002 (unclear), HYS-001, HOS-002, AS-004, IAM-004,

-Consider reading the mapping to older versions and referential only if you have performed an assessment to previous document, otherwise it can be ignored.

 ## (ID) Identify